nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SpleetWaise home folder.
+**A**: Install the app in the other computer and before launching the app, copy the `data` folder over to its home folder from your previous SpleetWaise home folder.

 --------------------------------------------------------------------------------------------------------------------